-Project Unseen – UCA Degree Project
+Project Unseen – EcoART Project

 This was an experimental environmental project which became a piece of performance art.
 The creative process becoming part of the story.
 It took almost a year to produce.
-I recorded time on-site with an old polaroid camera and latterly, during lockdown, I filmed a presentation of the images in my greenhouse – 1 min film below.
+I recorded my time on-site with an old polaroid camera and latterly, during lockdown, I filmed a presentation of the images in my greenhouse – 1 min film below.
 Please also see Collections for final prints.
 These project images have since been published on a range of environmental landscape photography websites.

 Project Statement – Project Unseen